Bad Hair Day (Modern Family): Ratings

-In its original American broadcast, "Bad hair" was watched by 10.62 million; up 0.57 from the previous episode.
+In its original American broadcast, "Bad Hair Day" was watched by 10.62 million, up 0.57 from the previous episode.

 Reviews

 "Bad Hair Day" received positive reviews.

 Emily St. James of The A.V.
 Club gave a B grade to the episode saying that the series reminded her most of The Cosby Show and even if it doesn't produce A or A− episodes anymore, it still doesn't produce an episode that deserves less than a B− by playing it safe.
-"I think it’s important to note just how hard it is to create a show that plays it safe but is still mostly satisfying."
+"I think it's important to note just how hard it is to create a show that plays it safe but is still mostly satisfying."

 Victoria Leigh Miller from Yahoo!
 TV stated that the show missed a major opportunity on the episode since it had as guest David Faustino but the writers didn't write a scene of him with Ed O'Neill.
 "The Season 4 episode "Bad Hair Day" had all of the ingredients to be one of the great ones: smart one-liners, physical comedy, and a classic TV guest star.
 But why, oh why would you bring in Ed O'Neill's former "Married With Children" TV son David Faustino and not have them do a scene together?"

 Leigh Raines from TV Fanatic rated the episode a 4/5 while Zach Dionne from Vulture rated it with 5/5.